notofonts/noto-docs/src/miniarticles/NotoSansYi.md

 # Noto Sans Yi

-Noto Sans Yi is a sans serif design for texts in the Yi script.
+Noto Sans Yi is a unmodulated (“sans serif”) design for texts in the Yi script.

 Noto Sans Yi has multiple weights, contains 1,251 glyphs, and supports 1,250 characters from 4 Unicode blocks: Yi Syllables, Yi Radicals, CJK Symbols and Punctuation, Halfwidth and Fullwidth Forms.